-You may still be a member of a couple if you're not physically living with your partner.
-For example, your partner may fly-in fly-out or live away for work, such as military or oil rig workers.
+We may still consider you a member of a couple if you're not physically living with your partner.
+For example, your partner may fly-in fly-out or live away for work, like military or oil rig workers.

 What we consider when assessing a member of a couple